 I propose to construct a new chart for navigating, on which I shall delineate all the sea and lands of the Ocean in their proper positions under their bearings...

 Nothing stays the same; certainly not the oceans of the world.
 Every change on the water needs to be reflected on its nautical chart.
 These charts are navigational tools vital for all watercraft providing concise information about ocean depths and coastal features plus information about lights, beacons, piles, nautical limits and all navigational hazards.

 Every map supplied by The Chart & Map Shop is fully corrected on the day you buy it but how do you keep it up to date as the day you bought it?

-Western Australian Charts
+Western Australian Navigation Charts

-The Western Australian Department of Transport publishes detailed nautical maps of the WA coast for recreation and commercial mariners.
+The Western Australian Department of Transport publishes detailed nautical charts of the WA coast for recreation and commercial mariners.
 The charts are compiled to meet the specifications of the International Hydrographic Organisation, the worldwide charting standardisation authority.

 Keep your charts up to date by visiting the Department of Transport Notices to Mariners and Navigational Warnings.
 You can choose to display or print the last five notices or all notices.
 Inserts and deletions are listed as well as PDF files of block inserts which may be printed without scaling and pasted onto your paper chart to ensure it is up to date.